Information for Prospective Students

 • Research mindset: Curiosity, critical thinking, and enthusiasm for interdisciplinary research

-• Research focus: Genuine interest in language as a central component of your research—if you're primarily interested in hardcore machine learning or the most technical aspects of AI without a language focus, I may not be the right supervisor for you
+• Research focus: Genuine interest in language as a central component of your research; If you're primarily interested in hardcore machine learning or the most technical aspects of AI without a language focus, I may not be the right supervisor for you

 Before You Apply: Important Information